Temurbek-stack/Railway_Project_Uzbekistan/README.md

 - AUX_mtu_correction: Applies corrections to MTU (Regional Railway Junctions - Mintaqaviy Temir yo’l Uzeli) data.
 - MAIN_map: Generates the final map visualization of the Uzbekistan railway network.
 This notebook allows for interactive layer selection to view different parts of the map separately.

+See Data Acquisition and Cleaning.pdf file for detailed data acquisition and cleaning processes.

 **Usage Instructions**

 To use this project, follow these steps: